cabforum/forum/SCWG-charter.md

 # Server Certificate Working Group Charter - Version 1.3

-The Server Certificate Working Group ("SCWG") exists to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and the Intellectual Property Rights (IPR) Policy, as such documents may change from time to time.
+The Server Certificate Working Group ("SCWG") exists to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and the Intellectual Property Rights ("IPR") Policy, as such documents may change from time to time.
 The definitions found in the Forum’s Bylaws shall apply to capitalized terms in this Charter.

 **1. Scope:** The authorized scope of the SCWG shall be as follows:

-  (a) To specify Baseline Requirements, Extended Validation Guidelines, and other acceptable practices for the issuance and management of SSL/TLS server certificates used for authenticating servers accessible through the Internet.
+  (a) To specify Baseline Requirements, Extended Validation Guidelines, and other acceptable practices for the issuance and management of TLS server certificates used for authenticating servers accessible through the Internet;

-  (b) To update such requirements and guidelines from time to time, in order to address both existing and emerging threats to online security, including responsibility for the maintenance of and future amendments to the current CA/Browser Forum TLS Baseline Requirements and Extended Validation Guidelines.
+  (b) To update such requirements and guidelines from time to time, in order to address both existing and emerging threats to online security, including responsibility for the maintenance of and future amendments to the current Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates ("TLS BRs") and the Guidelines for the Issuance and Management of Extended Validation Certificates ("EVGs"); and

   (c) To perform such other activities that are ancillary to the primary activities listed above.

 **Out of Scope:** The SCWG will not address certificates intended to be used primarily for code signing, S/MIME, time-stamping, VoIP, IM, or Web services.
-The SCWG will not address the issuance, or management of certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, and for which the Root Certificate is not distributed by any Application Software Supplier.
+The SCWG will not address the issuance, or management of certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, and for which the Root Certificate is not distributed by any Certificate Consumer.

 **2. Anticipated End Date:** None.